MaunoKoponen/ProceduralTerrainBlending/README.md

 ProceduralTerrainBlending

-Unity Project, blending different landmass types seamlessly to create believable infinite procedural  terrain.
+Unity Project, blending different landmass types seamlessly to create believable "infinite" procedural  terrain.

 Based on https://github.com/sotos82/ProceduralTerrainUnity

 Terrain height data is created using 4 different "landmass" noise types: plains, hills, mountains, ridged mountains.
 Each terrain object has random combination of landmass types, and adjacent terrains are blended seamlessly using bell shape sine curve falloff function.

 This is work in progress, so there are some optimizations to be made, and some obvious bugs that need attention.